fiskl-accounting/help-docs/docs/Glossary/accounting-terms.md

 The difference between a product or service's selling price and its cost of production or the ratio between a company's revenues and expenses.

 ### [Multi Currency](terms/multi-currency.md)
-The ability to manage and report financial transactions in multiple currencies
+The ability to manage and report financial transactions in multiple currencies.

 ### [Multi Journal](terms/multi-journal.md)
-A feature that allows for the creation of complex journal entries involving multiple accounts and currencies simultaneously
+A feature that allows for the creation of complex journal entries involving multiple accounts and currencies simultaneously.

 ## N